BA (Hons)

 Industry partnerships

 Benefit from links to more than 50 organisations.
-Organisations are in the fields of Arts and Health, education, charitable organisations, healthcare and specialist services.
+Organisations are in the fields of Arts and Health, education, charities, healthcare and specialist services.

 Module Overview